segmentio/ksuid/README.md

 3. Highly portable representations

 Even if only one of these properties are important to you, KSUID is a great choice! :) Many projects chose to use KSUIDs *just* because the text representation is copy-and-paste friendly.

+For a follow up read on the topic: [A brief history of UUID](https://segment.com/blog/a-brief-history-of-the-uuid/)

 ### 1. Naturally Ordered By Generation Time

 Unlike the more ubiquitous UUIDv4, a KSUID contains a timestamp component that allows them to be loosely sorted by generation time.
 This is not a strong guarantee (an invariant) as it depends on wall clocks, but is still incredibly useful in practice.
 Both the binary and text representations will sort by creation time without any special sorting logic.

 ### 2. Collision-free, Coordination-free, Dependency-free